agbianchessi/what-is-false/README.md

 ===========

 What and who is false?
-Get a list of most significant JavaScript primitives, values and objects compared with false.
+Get a list of most significant JavaScript primitives, values and objects compared with *false*.

 Table of Contents
 -----------------